danielkim802/LogicHDL/README.md

 A simple simulator with GUI for creating digital logic circuits.

 Controls:
-  - Shift+drag : move the view around
   - Shift+S : save circuit
   - Shift+L : load circuit
+  - Shift+C : collapse/expand selected components into a circuit (need input and output components)
   - scroll : zoom in and out
   - X : Clear the circuit
   - A : Place component mode
   - S : Select component mode
-  - D : Click mode (toggle inputs)
+  - D : Click mode

 In place mode:
   - 1 : And gate